-The project will have an installed capacity of up to 2,000MW and involves the following main components:
+The project involves the following main components:

 Offshore wind is a well proven method of generating electricity with offshore wind projects installed across Europe with reliable and sustainable energy for more than 20 years and being adopted recently in regions such as Asia and North America.